clement-daubrenet/octopus/README.md

 # General comments

-I focused most of my energy on Code design + minimal test coverage + Docker.
+I focused most of my energy on code design + minimal test coverage + Docker.

 Way less on the security aspects (private key in a file, config variables ...) and the overall frontend side of things that I clearly stole a bit